davidysoards/react-stocks/README.md

 This project is deployed via GitHub pages at [React Stocks](https://davidysoards.github.io/react-stocks).

+Sadly the World Trading Data API has gone kaput.
+They have a new product, marketstack, that is similar but completely different and lacks some of the functionality of the old API.

+I started to switch it over, but it hardly seems worth the effort.

 ## Create React App

 This project was created using 'create-react-app'.